Showing posts with label House Rules. Show all posts

 Other Advice:

 It is the DM’s responsibility to ensure players do not understate the damage or severity of the wounds they may receive.
 If a suggested wound feels too minor the DM can elevate it.
 The DM can do this in a few different ways.
-For example, the DM can ask the wounded player (or even another player at the table) to make a suggested wound more severe or the DM provide two different elevated versions of a suggested wound that the player must pick between.
+For example, the DM can ask the wounded player (or even another player at the table) to make the suggested wound more severe.
+Alternatively, the DM provide two different elevated versions of the suggested wound that the player must pick between.
 The serious wound must be something that causes a permanent effect or loss - lost limbs, hands, blindness, loss of senses, scorched lungs, horrific scarring or things more esoteric in the case of magical damage.
 Have a look at different Death and Dismemberment systems for ideas for wounds and ways to rule them.
 Try Hackjack and So It Looks Like You're Gonna Die for some wound ideas that range in severity.

 Characters don’t ‘bank’ wounds for unused levels.
 This ability is once per level, not one per level.
 If a character reaches level 5 without being wounded, they can still only avoid death once - until they reach level 6.